The 8 biggest pain points for HR when building a mental well being culture

 There are activities which are meant to engage all publicly – such as webinars, training events, case studies – and then support which has to stay anonymous, such as therapy sessions.
 The best solution would be if an HR organisation or even accounting would not have any access to who is using such services.
 That will warrant a good usage of such support tools and services also by employees.

-5. Integration with Overall HR Strategy
+5. Integration with overall HR strategy

 The mental health strategy of a company should be an integrated part of the overall strategy of every company and not just a side project as it impacts every area of productivity and growth of the business.